2007 Atlanta Falcons season: Week 17: vs. Seattle Seahawks

 The Falcons salvaged one final win from the wreckage of their 2007 season in a 44-41 win over the playoff-bound Seahawks.
 The game lead tied or changed eight times in the first 47 minutes of game time until with his team now up 34-27 Chris Crocker picked off Seneca Wallace; from there Chris Redman completed his fourth touchdown of the game (it was Roddy White’s only score of the game).
 Despite two more Seahawks scores Morten Andersen’s 32-yard kick with 3:26 to go iced a 44-41 Falcons win.
 This was the final kick of Andersen’s 26-year career dating back to 1982.
+With the win, Atlanta ended their season at 4-12 (2-2 against the NFC West) and 3-5 at home.
+This would be both the Falcons last losing season until 2013 and the last time they finished dead last in the NFC South until 2020.